AMP is dead. Long live CWV!

 Cumulative Layout Shift (CLS): Measures visual stability.

-There are a couple of ways to measure these metrics for yoru site.
-Personallyu I've always preferred PageSpeed Insights.
-I tried running it on several pages of this site.
-Although the score wasn't as bad as I expected it to be there were still areas that needed to be improved.
-The recommendations that came with the report really help with this.
+There are a couple of ways to measure these metrics for your site.
+Personally, I've always preferred PageSpeed Insights.
+I ran it on several pages of this site, and while the score wasn't as bad as I expected, there were still areas that needed improvement.
+The recommendations in the report were a big help.

 Efficiently encode images and Serve images in next-gen formats

 The original version of this site used a lot of JPEG and PNG images.
-The recommendation was to use image formats like JPEG 2000, JPEG XR, and WebP.
-They provide better compression than PNG or JPEG, which meant faster downloads and less data consumption for the users.
+The recommendation was to switch to formats like JPEG 2000, JPEG XR, and WebP — they provide better compression than PNG or JPEG, which means faster downloads and less data consumption for users.

-This was quite straightforward and was easily resolved by editing the previous images using any modern image editing software.
-My tool of choice was of course paint.net.
+This was pretty straightforward and easily resolved by editing the images in any modern image editor.
+My tool of choice was paint.net.

 Image elements do not have explicit width and height